Configure GPU-enabled nodes

 2. Verify whether your instance has the device plugin installed.

 Many cloud environments are preconfigured with GPU nodes.
 If the device plugin is not installed, see the NVIDIA device plugin for Kubernetes documentation for details and installation steps.
-If you've deployed on-premises, your administrator must enable GPU on each node in your cluster.
+If you've deployed on-premises, your administrator must enable GPU on each node in a cluster.

 • system-rasteranalysistools-gpsyncserver (used for training models)